matthewglover/html_css_talk/PITCHME.md

 1. Layout
 2. Resoltion and Aspect Ratios
 3. Problems with CSS
-4. Abstracting away HTML and CSS
-5. Web Components
+4. Web Components
-6. Other trends
+5. Abstractions

 Note:
 - Layout: combo of HTML & CSS to deliver UIs
 - Res/Aspect: How to deal with multi-platform delivery
 - Pre-processors and other ideas to solve perceived CSS problems
+- Web Components - look at the future & similarities with React etc
 - Abstractions - can we hide from HTML/CSS like JQuery/React etc let us hide from DOM?
-- Web Components - look at the future & similarities with React etc

 - Other trends - things not covered but which relate in

 ---